architapruthi/rfcs/README.md

 be prepared to revise it in response.
 * In a subsequent commit to the pull request, fill in the **RFC PR** header of the document `text/0000-my-feature.md` with the URL of the pull request.
-* Eventually, the core team will decide whether the RFC is a candidate for inclusion in CppMicroServices.
+* At some point after the submission of the pull request, RFCs that are candidates for inclusion in CppMicroServices will enter a "final comment period" (FCP) lasting about two weeks.
+At-least three members of the core team will comment on the RFC during this window, if they hadn't done before.
-* An RFC can be modified based upon feedback from the core team and community.
+The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
-* An RFC may be rejected by the core team after public discussion has settled and comments have been made summarizing the rationale for rejection.
+* An RFC may be rejected by the core team after the FCP and comments have been made summarizing the rationale for rejection.
 A member of the core team should then close the RFC's associated pull request.
-* An RFC may be accepted after the public discussion has settled.
-A core team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+* An RFC may be accepted after the FCP.
+A core team member will rename the RFC from `text/0000-my-feature.md` to `text/XXXX-my-feature.md`, where `XXXX` represents `the count of already approved pull requests + 1`.
+For example, if the last approved RFC was named `text/0037-foo-feature.md`, the current approved RFC will be renamed `text/0038-bar-feature.md`.
+Then, that member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## The RFC life-cycle